gclayburg/buildfarm/README.md

 origin	ssh://git@jefferson:2233/home/git/coderepo.git (fetch)
 origin	ssh://git@jefferson:2233/home/git/coderepo.git (push)
 ```
 Here, I am using the hostname `jefferson` for the git remote repository.
-That is the name of my Linux server where buildfarm is installed.
+That is the name of my Linux server where BuildBarm is installed.
 Make sure to substitute the hostname of your server.
 The port number will still be 2233.
 That number is hardcoded in the sshcoderepo docker image.
 More on these images later.

 # Build a pre-generated JHipster project

-If you would rather skip the process of creating your own application to build, you can clone this project from github
+If you would rather skip the process of creating your own application to build, you can clone this project from github instead:
 ```console
 $ git clone https://github.com/gclayburg/hello-jhipster
 $ cd hello-jhipster